-asTech Receives Strategic Investment From 3M
+asTech Receives Strategic Investment from 3M

-PLANO, Texas, Feb.
-23, 2021 /PRNewswire/ -- Repairify, Inc. d/b/a asTech ("asTech"), known for its patented asTech® device and remote scanning, programing, and calibration services to the automotive aftermarket industry, today announced a strategic investment from 3M.
-The strategic investment from 3M will help Repairify further expand and accelerate its proprietary tools, technology and service offerings across the Americas and Europe.
-Terms and conditions of the investment were kept confidential and future collaboration will be announced in a separate press release later.
+NEW YORK, Feb.
+24, 2021 /PRNewswire/ -- Repairify, Inc. d/b/a asTech ("asTech"), a portfolio company of Kinderhook Industries, LLC ("Kinderhook"), announced today a strategic investment from 3M Company.
+The strategic investment from 3M will help asTech further expand and accelerate its proprietary tools, technology, and service offerings across the Americas and Europe.
+Financial terms of the transaction were not disclosed.

 "The 3M strategic investment in Repairify enables us to accelerate our solutions and offerings across the entire automotive ecosystem," stated Cris Hollingsworth, President of Repairify, Inc. regarding the investment.